YU000jp/logseq-plugin-sticky-popup/readme.md

 ### Install from Logseq Marketplace

 - Press [`---`] on the top right toolbar to open [`Plugins`]
-- Select marketplace
+- Select `Marketplace`
-- Type '`popup`' in the search field, select it from the search results and install
+- Type `popup` in the search field, select it from the search results and install

 ![image](https://user-images.githubusercontent.com/111847207/232879519-8376669d-3f20-4b28-b0cc-6993c25140b7.png)